 Degenkolb made it five; it was no surprise - we all knew the break was doomed.
 But it was good for the estimated 100,000 spectators around the course - and for the TV.
-It's never a chore to watch the best riders in the world hammer round the streets of a beautiful city.
+It's never a chore to watch the best riders in the world set off from Cercedilla and hammer round the streets of a beautiful city.

 The rain stings past the entrance to the ski lift at 45 degrees and tries its damnedest to puncture the metal sheets on the roof; thunder roars in and echoes around the concrete walls, lightning sparks across the dark sky, the air temperature has dropped from a pleasant Spanish summer's afternoon to January on Porty Prom.

 Welcome to the Bola del Mundo; they say it's the toughest climb in European cycling - we believe it.